bra1nb3am3r/fedora24-config/README.md

 ### Install Hipchat

-We like to use Hipchat for Team Communication and Collaboration.
+We like to use [HipChat](https://www.hipchat.com/) for Team Communication and Collaboration.
 First we will need to create the repo file:

 	sudo cat << EOF > /etc/yum.repos.d/hipchat.repo
 	[atlassian-hipchat]